cleverAkanimoh/scrimba-react-airbnb/README.md

 # scrimba-react-airbnb

-data driven react project.
++ data driven react project.

-we'll be pulling data from our local database and display on our frontend using reusable components
++ we'll be pulling data from our local database and display on our frontend using reusable components

+view page in action - https://cleverakanimohairbnb.netlify.app